QuantMarineEcoLab/quantmarineecolab.github.io/publications/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Please reach out if you have any questions on our work below.
+Please reach out if you have any questions about our work below.

 {% include section.html %}

-## Highlighted

-{% include citation.html lookup="Extreme events socio-ecological" style="rich" %}

-{% include section.html %}

-## All

 {% include search-box.html %}